Thanahita

 Thanahita is a genus of extinct lobopodian and known from the middle Silurian Herefordshire Lagerstätte at the England–Wales border in UK.
 It is monotypic and contains one species, Thanahita distos.
-Discovered in 2018, it is estimated to have lived around 430 million years ago and is the only known extinct lobopodian in Europe, and the first Silurian lobopodian known worldwide.
+Discovered in 2018, it is estimated to have lived around 430 million years ago and is the first Silurian lobopodian known worldwide.

 Discovery

 Thanahita was discovered in 2018 during a palaeontological expedition funded by the Natural Environment Research Council (NERC) and the Leverhulme Trust.
 The team of researchers comprised Derek J. Siveter (University of Oxford), Derek E. G. Briggs (Yale University), David J. Siveter (University of Leicester), Mark D. Sutton (Imperial College London) and David Legg (University of Manchester).
 The fossil was discovered from the Herefordshire Lagerstätte, which has been known to be a rich source of fossils of diverse animals.
 The only fossil of Thanahita (designated OUMNH C.29699) was collected from the upper part of Wenlock Series of the Lagerstätte.

-The scientific genus name is derived from the Greek word, Theia, meaning goddess, and Anahita, an ancient Indo-Iranian deity of ‘the Waters’ (in Persian); while the specific name comes from the Greek distolos, meaning in pairs, plus acherdos, meaning a hedge shrub, alluding to the bilateral tufted papillae on the trunk.
+The scientific genus name is derived from the Greek word, Theia, meaning goddess, and Anahita, an ancient Indo-Iranian deity of 'the Waters' (in Persian); while the specific name comes from the Greek distolos, meaning in pairs, plus acherdos, meaning a hedge shrub, alluding to the bilateral tufted papillae on the trunk.